C2FO/vfs/docs/ftp.md

 ```

 ftp can be augmented with some implementation-specific methods.
 [Backend](backend.md) returns
-[vfs.FileSystem](../README.md#type-filesystem) interface, so it would have to be cast as ftp.Filesystem to use
+[vfs.FileSystem](../README.md#type-filesystem) interface, so it would have to be cast as ftp.FileSystem to use
 them.

 These methods are chainable: (*FileSystem) WithClient(client interface{})